 How Much Should I Charge for My First Novel?

 There are multiple factors at play when determining the asking price of your novel: commission brackets, brand building, genre, and many more factors that are too elaborate to explain here.
-Word count also plays a role—for example, novellas are usually less expensive than lengthy novels.
+The word count also plays a role—for example, novellas are usually less expensive than lengthy novels.

 Watch out for future articles exploring online publishing platforms and pricing strategies in-depth.